-Guest post from the Reverend Ken Jones, Pastor of Glendale Baptist Church (Miami, Florida) and Co-Host of White Horse Inn.
+Guest post from the Reverend Ken Jones, Pastor of Glendale Baptist Church (Miami, Florida) and former Co-Host of White Horse Inn.

 Recently Dr. Anthony Bradley—a good friend and co-author with me—(we both contributed chapters to Glory Road and he was the general editor of a book to which I contributed a chapter) offered a rather scathing indictment against the so-called “two-kingdoms” position, sparked by a statement by Carl Trueman in support of the view.
 Before offering my opinion, I will first offer Trueman’s statement and then Dr. Bradley’s indictment:

 In short, they (Christians) will be those whose faith informs how they think and behave as they go about their daily business in this world.
 Christianity makes a difference through the lives of the individual Christians pursuing their civic callings as Christians, not through the political posturing and lobbying of the church.

 Anthony Bradley responded on his Facebook page:

 Friends, if you ever wonder why Presbyterians turned a blind eye to Black suffering during slavery and sat on the sidelines during the Civil Rights Movement, it’s the position stated above.
 This sounds good on paper, but if the church has no social witness, history demonstrates that ‘individual Christians’ will simply remain individualistic….

 He allows for hyperbole in asserting, “Presbyterians turned a blind eye to Black suffering …”.
 (After all, slavery and related issues led to significant splits within the Presbyterian Church as early as 1857.)
 Furthermore, Presbyterians (theologically liberal though they may have been) such as William Sloan Coffin and Eugene Carson Blake were on the front lines of the Civil Rights Movement of the ‘60s.